 Several factors come into play when considering the local effects of trees on air pollution.
 In natural forests, and urban settings, tree size and the density of plantings together determine the magnitude of positive impact on air quality.
 In tropical and subtropical regions, as well as high latitude boreal forests, where evergreen species predominate, trees provide a year around benefit to air quality.
 However, in middle latitude regions of deciduous forests and ornamental trees, the effect is only present during the in-leaf season.
 The overall positive effects of tree are significant on a global basis.

 Maintaining natural forests is the most important strategy to improve overall air quality on a global scale.
 As a result, ornamental tree growth in urban environments has been shown to improve local air quality.
-In order to accomplish this goal, policies should be implemented to increase the numbers of large healthy enviroments.
+In order to accomplish this goal, we need to know how trees affect air quality directly and indirectly so we can implement policies to increase the numbers of large healthy enviroments.
 Definitely, planting such trees in polluted or heavily populated urban areas will come as a great benefit.